 A written attestation from the Chief of Neurosurgery indicating that the pediatric surgeon is capable of providing initial stabilization measures and instituting diagnostic procedures for pediatric patients with neural trauma.
 This statement shall be on file and available for Department of Health review.

 Current ATLS provider certification.

+PGY3, PGY4, PGY5 General Surgical Residents

+The trauma rotation for PGY3, PGY4, PGY5 General Surgical Residents must have defined objectives and curriculum

 Senior surgical residents (PGY-4 or above) may fill the in-hospital general surgical requirement if the trauma medical director ensures the following: